<> <> <> <>

 Pilot can help you on your journey with erectile dysfunction, with a treatment plan that is personalised for you by one of our Australian practitioners and delivered to your door discreetly.

-Alongside your practitioner-prescribed treatment, you might also want to consider other holistic ways to manage your health, which in turn, help with the ED experience.
-One of these options is through various forms of exercise.f
+Alongside your treatment, you might also want to consider other holistic ways to manage your health, which in turn, help with the ED experience.
+One of these options is through various forms of exercise.

 Can exercise alleviate erectile dysfunction?

-You probably already know that aerobic exercise is associated with a range of overall health benefits like weight loss, preventing vascular disease and improving mental health, but did you know that exercise is the lifestyle factor most strongly associated with erectile function and sexual health?
+You probably already know that aerobic exercise is associated with a range of overall health benefits like weight loss, preventing cardiovascular issues and improving mental health, but did you know that exercise is the lifestyle factor most strongly associated with erectile function and sexual health [3]?

-Recent studies have found that even if medication is used as part of treating erectile dysfunction, it's way more likely to be effective if lifestyle changes are also addressed.
+Recent studies have found that even if medical treatment is used as part of treating erectile dysfunction, it's way more likely to be effective if lifestyle changes are also addressed [4].

 If we think more broadly about blood flow, aerobic exercises improve circulation in the entire body, including the penis.
 This is backed up by a whole heap of medically reviewed research.

-The good news is that the medically reviewed research suggests physical activity with a moderate to high intensity completed for 40 minutes, four times a week can result in a significant improvement of ED symptoms, as well as preventing cardiovascular disease.
+The good news is that the medically reviewed research suggests physical activity with a moderate to high intensity completed for 40 minutes, 4 times a week can result in a significant improvement of ED symptoms [5].

 To get specific, mild to moderate aerobic exercise can be defined as the kind of movement that warms you up, makes you sweat a little, and gets your heart rate and blood vessels pumping.
 So less of a leisurely stroll, and more of a jog.